 Take my boyfriend as the perfect example.
 Since I’ve entered the scene (and his kitchen) he is eating more than ever before and has lost about 15 lbs in the past few months.
 He says he feels like he’s eating too much and like he’s eating constantly.
 True, the quantity of food has increased but so has the quality, which results in an overall much lower Calorie intake and, for him, significant weight loss without even trying.
 He can munch all day on an apple, carrots, peas, a granola bar, and a salad with cheese, seeds and dried fruit for lunch, and still come out well under the number of Calories he would’ve had if he had gone to a drive through somewhere.
 Not to mention how much better you feel!

 So this weekend, focus on the wonderful fresh and healthy foods you’re going to add to your shopping basket.
 Save some money by having a date night in with your significant other and cook a meal together.
-Find a new recipe to try, or a food that’s new to you, and have some fun in the kitchen!
+Need an idea for a healthy meal?
+Try this English muffin panini recipe.

 Once in a while I come across a product that is, what I call, a “nutrition impostor”.
 That is, although the product contains little nutrition, is high in fat and/or sugar, the company would have you believe it is little short of a nutrition powerhouse.